Brunobs13/ElasticNet-Wine-Quality-Prediction-Flask-MLflow-DagsHub-MLOps-Pipeline/README.md

 This project predicts wine quality using a full machine learning pipeline and a small Flask app for online predictions.

+## Description
+End-to-end wine quality prediction project with a structured ML pipeline, MLflow tracking on DagsHub, and a Flask interface for real-time predictions.

 It was built to show practical MLOps flow in a simple way:
 - data ingestion
 - data validation